suhoshin/suhoshin.github.io/_pages/about.md

-I'm a Ph.D. candidate in Computer Science at the University of Maryland, advised by [Prof. MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
+I'm a Ph.D. candidate in Computer Science at the University of Maryland, advised by [MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
+I am also a student researcher at Google Research, hosted by [Sébastien Lahaie](https://research.google/people/105420/).
 I am interested in mechanism design and market design, broadly construed, and their applications to classic economy, modern online platforms and generative AI.
 I also work on online algorithm, approximation algorithm, online learning (especially multi-armed bandits), and computational complexity.